cardano-community/guild-operators/docs/basics.md

 -a    Use alpha branch of scripts (only recommended for testing/development)
 ```

-Running without any parameters will run script in silent mode with OS Dependencies, no libsodium fork, and overwriting existing files:
+Running without any parameters will run script in silent mode with OS Dependencies, no libsodium fork, and *NOT* overwrite existing files (except dynamic updates for `cnode.sh`, `topologyUpdater.sh` and `gLiveView.sh`:

 ``` bash
 ./prereqs.sh